In this Folded Space Inserts Review, read about reasons to buy, assembly, and direct review of some of the Folded Space products.

 Gaia Project is in a similar situation as Clans of Caledonia.
 It’s a very complex strategy game with a lot of small components, player pieces, tokens, planets, cards, and others.
 The original storage is also just plastic bags which makes the setup a nightmare – even more so than in Clans of Caledonia because the game is even more complex and large-scaled

 The Folded Space insert for Gaia Project is just an excellent upgrade.
 It comes with many small boxes, everything has its right place, and it all fits in the box like a glove.
 I can’t emphasize enough how it makes the gameplay easier.
 It makes the setup down to a matter of minutes.
-Without it, I would sometimes rather not play the game at all, than having to set it up.
+Without it, I would sometimes rather not play the game at all, than have to set it up.

 Verdict: Absolutely essential addition, can’t live without it.